makrai/notes/lipman-2210-flow-matching.md

 arXiv:2210.02747 [cs.LG]

-* We introduce a new paradigm for generative modeling built on Continuous Normalizing Flows (CNFs), allowing us
+* We introduce a new paradigm for generative modeling built on Continuous Normalizing Flows (CNFs)
-  * train CNFs at unprecedented scale.
-Specifically, we present the notion of
+  * train CNFs at unprecedented scale
   * we intro Flow Matching (FM), a simulation-free approach for training CNFs based on regressing vector fields of fixed conditional probability paths
     * compatible with a general family of Gaussian probability paths for transforming between noise and data samples -- which
-    * subsumes existing diffusion paths as specific instances.
-Interestingly,
+    * subsumes existing diffusion paths as specific instances
   * employing FM with diffusion paths results in a more robust and stable alternative for training diffusion models
   * opens the door to training CNFs with other, non-diffusion probability